-- 4.4 Granting third-party access to essential infrastructure within the electricity supply industry involves an unbundling of electricity supply into: - generation services (relating to the production of electricity); - retail services (relating to the sale of electricity to end-use customers); and - network services (relating to the transportation of electricity from generators to end-use customers via network infrastructure (or "facilities"), being the system of poles and wires operated for this purpose). - 4.5 Network infrastructure providing the transportation of electricity forms an essential input into other goods or services and cannot economically be duplicated.
-Hence, the owner or operator of network infrastructure ("network provider") occupies a strategic position in the supply chain, since a generator or retailer can only supply electricity to its customers if it can transport this electricity via the network.
-To allow firms to compete effectively in the upstream and downstream markets, all parties irrespective of their affiliation with the network provider must have access to the network. - 4.6 Reflecting the CPA (and the Hilmer Report before it), the Code first creates a right of third-party access to infrastructure operated by network providers in the Northern Territory, on the basis that:
+4.4 Granting third-party access to the services provided by essential infrastructure within the electricity supply industry involves an unbundling of electricity supply into:

+- generation services (relating to the production of electricity); - retail services (relating to the sale of electricity to end-use customers); and - network services (relating to the transportation of electricity from generators to end-use customers on behalf of the end-use customer or its retailer via network infrastructure or facilities, being the system of poles and wires operated for this purpose).

+4.5 The provision of the network infrastructure used to transport electricity forms an essential input into other goods or services and cannot economically be duplicated.
+Hence, the owner or operator of network infrastructure ("network provider") occupies a strategic position in the electricity supply chain, since a generator or retailer can only supply electricity to its customers if it can transport this electricity via the network infrastructure.
+To allow firms to compete effectively in the upstream and downstream markets, all parties - irrespective of their affiliation with the network provider - must have access to the transportation and other services provided by the network infrastructure.

+4.6 Reflecting the CPA (and the Hilmer Report before it), the Code first creates a right of third-party access to the services provided by network infrastructure operated by network providers in the Northern Territory, on the basis that:

-- access to the network is essential to permit effective competition in upstream or downstream activities; and - the granting of the right is in the public interest having regard to the significance of the industry and the expected impact of effective competition in that industry. - 4.7 At the same time, the legitimate interests of the network provider are protected through the imposition of an access fee and other terms and conditions that are fair and reasonable, including in recognising the network provider's current and potential future requirements for the capacity of the facility. - 4.8 To these various ends, the Code establishes a commercial negotiation framework, with formal arbitration as the principal mechanism to resolve disputes. - 4.9 In support of this negotiate-arbitrate approach, a regulatory framework also aims at addressing any imbalance between the bargaining position of the network provider and third-parties seeking access ("access seekers").
+- access to these services is essential to permit effective competition in upstream or downstream activities; and - the granting of this right is in the public interest having regard to the significance of the industry and the expected impact of effective competition in that industry.

+4.7 At the same time, the legitimate interests of the network provider are protected through the imposition of an access fee and other terms and conditions relating to the provision of network access services that are fair and reasonable.

+4.8 To these various ends, the Code establishes a commercial negotiation framework, with formal arbitration as the principal mechanism to resolve disputes.

+4.9 In support of this negotiate-arbitrate approach, the regulatory framework also aims to address any imbalance between the bargaining position of the network provider and third parties seeking access.

-- 4.10 Power and Water argued that the scope for abuse of monopoly power in the Northern Territory has if anything been overstated, and hence the benefits of access regulation might themselves be overstated.
-At the same time, Power and Water acknowledged that: - "...the benefits of access regulation in an environment of one monopoly operator and no competitors are difficult to measure." (p.13) - 4.11 NT Treasury argued that, while benefits may not materialise until competition becomes a reality, there is scope for such benefits to be realised in the future.
+4.10 Power and Water argued that the scope for abuse of monopoly power in the Northern Territory has if anything been overstated, and hence the benefits of access regulation might themselves be overstated.
+At the same time, Power and Water acknowledged that:

+"...the benefits of access regulation in an environment of one monopoly operator and no competitors are difficult to measure." (p.13)

+4.11 NT Treasury argued that, while benefits may not materialise until competition becomes a reality, there is scope for such benefits to be realised in the future.